Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Methods

-Thus, the covariance matrix consists of three components: i) the part attributable to the shared factors $\bsPH \bsPH^\top$, ii) the part attributable to the study-specific factors $\bsL_s \bsL_s^\top$, and iii) $\bsP$ the part attributable to the residual noise \cite{de2019multi}.
-In \cite{de2019multi}, shared correlation networks are derived from $\Phi\Phi^T$ and study-specific correlation networks from $\Lambda_s\Lambda_s^T$.
-GGMs differ from correlation networks in that GGMs define edges via conditional correlations, while correlation networks define edges via marginal correlations.
-Correlation networks are typically quite dense, and edges can be hard to interpret in context as they represent both direct and indirect associations.
-Edges in a GGM reflect direct associations; consequently, a GGM is often more sparse and easier to interpret than the corresponding correlation network.
-MSFA, however, does not enable precision matrix estimation.
-We developed MSFA-X for exactly this goal, with the final aim of enabling the estimation of shared and study-specific GGMs.
+Thus, the covariance matrix can be decomposed into three components: i) the part attributable to the shared factors $\bsPH \bsPH^\top$, ii) the part attributable to the study-specific factors $\bsL_s \bsL_s^\top$, and iii) $\bsP$ the residual noise component \cite{de2019multi}.
+In \cite{de2021bayesian}, shared correlation networks are derived from $\Phi\Phi^\top$, while study-specific correlation networks from $\Lambda_s\Lambda_s^\top$.

+Correlation networks are typically dense, making interpretation challenging, as edges represent both direct and indirect associations.
+Gaussian graphical models (GGMs) differ from correlation networks in that GGMs define edges based on conditional (partial) correlations, whereas correlation networks define edges via marginal correlations.
+In contrast to edges in correlation networks, edges in a GGM reflect direct associations, resulting in sparser and more interpretable network structures.